Tavanic, 500 mg 10 pcs

 Contraindications

-Eye drops: Hypersensitivity to levofloxacin or other quinolones.
+Eye drops: hypersensitivity to levofloxacin or other quinolones.

-Limitations on use
+Restrictions on use

 For systemic use:

-Side effects
+Side Effects

-– effects on tendons;
+– influence on tendons;

-– aggravation of pseudoparalytic myasthenia gravis;
+– exacerbation of pseudoparalytic myasthenia gravis (myasthenia gravis);

 – hypersensitivity reactions;